A System Model: ACME B2B Reseller Platform

 Background

-At the time, venues’ reseller account managers conducted sales in person or by mail, fax, or phone.
+At the time, venues’ account managers conducted reseller sales in person or by mail, fax, or phone.
 Venues delivered printed tickets to resellers who, in turn, distributed them to their customers.
 Tickets were often lost, stolen, or simply overlooked until they were no longer valid.

 “When can you get us some screens?” (aka “the product kickoff”)

-Product Management had gathered plenty of feedback from existing ACME customers and was confident they understood B2B sales requirements.
+Product Management was confident they understood B2B sales requirements because they understood existing B2C sales requirements.
 There was no need to conduct additional market, customer, or competitive research.
+All we had to do was extend existing functionality.
+And so, by definition:

 1. Design was late and…